collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Announcing TacoFancy

-It was 7 months later.
-I happened to be looking at Twitter.
+7 months later, I happened to be looking at Twitter.
 I saw a tweet from a man named Dan Sinker who works in journalism and web development.
 He had made a really delicious Mexican meal and he and a few other people had decided to start a project on GitHub to share Mexican recipes.

 </td></tr>